 Loans/investments will be used to finance: (these three percentages should add up to 100 percent by dollar amount)

+% Non-Real Estate Activities

+% Real Estate Activities where the real estate will be owned (either directly or through an Affiliate) and principally occupied by an Operating Business.

+% Real Estate Activities where the real estate will be principally leased to third-party tenants or sold to a third-party.

 % Investments in, or loans to, other CDEs.

 Please indicate the percentage of each activity (by dollar amount) in which the final recipient CDEs intend to engage, using the proceeds of the NMTC investments provided by the Applicant.
 Percentages should add up to 100 percent.

+% Origination of loans, investment of capital, or equity to QALICBs

+% Financial Counseling and Other Services

 % Purchases of loans from other CDEs.

 % Financial Counseling and Other Services.

+In conjunction with financing (check, if applicable) As a discrete line of business (check, if applicable)

 Products, rates and terms that the Applicant intends to offer: